ddangelov/Top2Vec/README.md

 **The Algorithm:**

 1. Create jointly embedded document and word vectors using [Doc2Vec](https://radimrehurek.com/gensim/models/doc2vec.html).
+>Documents will be placed to other similar documents and close to most distinguishing words.
 ![Joint Document and Word Embedding](images/doc_word_embedding.svg)
 2. Create lower dimensional embedding of document vectors using [UMAP](https://github.com/lmcinnes/umap)
 3. Find dense areas of documents using [HDBSCAN](https://github.com/scikit-learn-contrib/hdbscan)